jrimensnyder/Automated-ELK-Stack-Deployment/README.md

 The SOC analyst was curious why she didn't didn't notice any attempts to access the ELK server but then remebered that stack only monitored the web machines.

+IT IS VERIFIED.
+THE ELK STACK IS LOGGING DATA!

-Generate a high amount of CPU usage on the web machines and verify that Kibana picks up this data.
+## Test #2 - Generate a high amount of CPU usage on the web machines and verify that Kibana picks up this data.

+First, lets look at what our CPU usage over the past 15 minutes by filtering metricbeat monitoring by system.cpu.total.norm.pct: Descending

 Generate a high amount of web requests to your pen-testing servers and make sure that Kibana is picking them up.